limlabs/blog-deploy-example/aws-fargate-simple/README.md

 Locally, we will use Docker to run a copy of Postgres that "just works" with the config in this example.

-In Preview and Production environments, we will use Vercel Postgres, which offers an extremely simple way to manage the Postgres database.
+In Preview and Production environments, we will use RDS Postgres, which offers an affordable, scalable way to manage the Postgres database.
 They handle scaling and security updates, making it easier to focus on building and maintaining your app.

 #### Media Storage

 For storing the cover images that accompany each post, a different data store is more appropriate.
 Typically media and other binary assets are stored in a "blob" storage solution, such as Amazon S3.
 These blob stores are managed by cloud providers, and offer high read scalability and can store large amounts of data affordably.

-In our case, we will be using Vercel Blob storage.
+In our case, we will be using AWS S3.
 We chose this to keep the number of cloud vendors and integrations low.
-This pattern however can work just as well with another cloud storage provider like AWS, GCP or Azure.

 To simplify the local development experience, we will include an alternate implementation for storage that depends on the local filesystem.
 This makes it simple to run `pnpm dev` without any extra setup or authentication.